 Cooperation on a PhD programme between the Faculty of Business and Social Sciences and another University.

-On this page, you will find information about the possibilities for cooperation agreements with foreign universities for the PhD programme – so-called joint and double degrees.
+On this page, you will find information about the possibilities for cooperation agreements with foreign universities for the PhD programme – so-called double degrees.
 The following information on the page is most relevant to the departments, but here you have the opportunity to stay updated about the process of double degrees.

 In connection with the department's considerations regarding the initiation of a collaboration agreement with a foreign university regarding a PhD course, the PhD School’s secretariat must be contacted with respect to any clarification of formal requirements.
 In this regard, the institute should in particular consider/clarify the following: